We’ve prepared these notes to help you find your way through I’m a Scientist, Get me out of here

 Want to read later?
 Bookmark this page or print the notes as a PDF

-The event gets young people talking to real scientists online, to learn about real science.
+The activity gets young people talking to real scientists online, to learn about real science.
 It goes deeper than ‘flash-bang-wow-inspiration!’.
 Students have fun but also get beyond stereotypes, learn about how science relates to real life, develop their thinking and discussion skills and make connections with real scientists.

 Ultimately, it’s about helping all students, whoever they are, feel that science can be something ‘for them’.
-The event is split into zones, and in each zone there are 6 scientists and around 400 students aged 9-18.
+The activity is split into zones, and in each zone there are 6 scientists and around 400 students aged 9-18.
 The zones are either general (named after elements) or themed.

 For two weeks you interact online with young people (aged 9–18) through live chats and posted ASK questions.
 You answer their questions about your day to day work, your career, your hobbies and interests, and just about anything the students can think of.
 You also get to find out the students’ opinions on science, research and society and get them thinking about how this affects their daily lives.
 All you need to take part is a computer with an internet connection.

 In addition to your profile there are three sections to the site:

 - Students ASK you questions which you answer in your own time; the sooner the better.

 - You CHAT with school students online, answering their questions and hearing their opinions.

 - Students VOTE for their favourite scientist throughout the activity.
 ‘Evictions’ take place in the second week of the activity and the person with the most votes at 3pm on the final Friday wins £500 for their own engagement ideas!

 Please think seriously about what you want to do with the prize money as the students will ask you about it.
 Some suggestions include:

 - buying equipment to allow a research oceanography vessel to communicate with school students